statzenthusiast921/FirearmsAnalysis/README.md

 ### Challenges
 - Finding demographic data that covered the same years as the firearm legislation proved to be a difficult task.
 I included data spanning as many years as I was able to find.
-- Heroku was my preferred choice for hosting personal projects, but as November 28th, 2022, Heroku's free services will be discontuined.
+- For most of my personal projects, I used Heroku as my hosting service.
+However, starting on November 28th, 2022, Heroku's free services will be discontuined.
 Finding an easy-to-use, free, and comparable service was challenging.
-I eventually settled on [fly.io](fly.io) as it was relatively easy to set up using their guides.
+I eventually settled on [fly.io](fly.io) as it was relatively easy to set up using their guides and documentation.